thindil/tashy/README.md

 If you have installed [Bob](https://github.com/thindil/bob) you can type:
 `bob clean`

+## Docker
+The library (in the static version) is available also as a Docker container with GNAT GPL version.

+* For the development version of the library, you can use this command to
+download:

+`docker pull thindil/gnat-tashy-devel`

 ## Using the library in your project

 If you use a GNAT project file in your project, simply add `with "tashy"` at